 Public Access Publication Policy

 View the Pancreatic Cancer Action Network’s Public Access Publication Policy, effective for 2013 research grant recipients and beyond.
-The Pancreatic Cancer Action Network funds grants for biomedical research in order to better understand the causes of pancreatic cancer and to advance its prevention, detection, treatment and cure.
+The Pancreatic Cancer Action Network funds grants for biomedical research to better understand the causes of pancreatic cancer and to advance its prevention, detection, treatment and cure.
 The main output of this research is new knowledge.
 To ensure this knowledge can be accessed, read, applied and built upon in fulfillment of our goals, the Pancreatic Cancer Action Network expects its researchers to publish their findings in peer-reviewed journals.